 Prerequisites to Relief

 Before relief may be granted, there are three primary elements that must be pled and shown by evidence (i.e., verified allegations for a TRO and testimony in a temporary injunction hearing): (1) the applicant is seeking permanent relief, either by way of a suit for damages or a permanent business injunction; (2) there is a probable right to that relief; and (3) there is a probable injury which is imminent, would result in irreparable harm, and is the type of harm that could not be adequately compensated with money damages (note, however, this last element need not be shown for harm that involves violations of a statutory right, a cloud on title, or threat of an irreparable injury to real or personal property).
 If you believe that you may fit the criteria to seek relief, contact an experienced McKinney, Collin County, Dallas County, and Denton County business injunction lawyer.

 Other Temporary Restraining Order Considerations

 Venue depends on whether the business injunctive relief would be “ancillary” to the main lawsuit or instead is the primary relief sought.
 If the injunction is ancillary, then venue is determined by the rules governing the main lawsuit.
 When an injunction is the primary relief sought, then venue is governed by Texas Civil Practice and Remedies Code § 65.023.

-Wright Commercial Litigation has sought and contested TROs/injunctions in many different contexts in Texas courts, for both business and individual matters.
-Feel free to contact the firm if you want to consider legal assistance putting an immediate halt to some activity that violates your rights or to challenge an injunction issued by a court against you or your business.
-Contact the firm for a consultation.
+Wright Commercial Litigation has sought and contested TROs/injunctions in different contexts in Texas courts, for both business and individual matters.
+Feel free to reach out to the firm if you want to consider legal assistance putting an immediate halt to activity that violates your rights or to challenge an injunction issued by a court against you or your business.

 Wright Commercial Litigation, located in McKinney, Texas, assists residents of Dallas, Fort Worth, Collin County, Dallas County, and Denton County with their business injunction legal needs.